16th November 2017

-Photo etching is not a one-size fits all process.
-To achieve optimal results for customers from across all industry sectors, Precision Micro has to partner with its customers, get under the skin of a particular project, and of course optimise process parameters and etchants appropriate to a particular metal to guarantee success.
-As a company, it can apply photo etching to a range of over 2000 metal types, a result of over 50 years etching know-how.
+Photo etching is not a one-size-fits-all process.
+To achieve optimal results for customers from across all industry sectors, Precision Micro has to partner with its customers, get under the skin of a particular project and of course optimise process parameters and etchants appropriate to a particular metal to guarantee success.
+As a company, it can apply photo etching to a range of over 2,000 metal types, a result of over 50 years’ etching know-how.

 Below, the key metal groups that customers demand are explained, as is the approach to photo etching and typical components manufactured.

-Steel and Stainless Steels
+Steel and stainless steels

 Due to its versatility, stainless steel is used in a wide variety of products and applications and is often preferred due to its lower cost.

-Precision Micro is a specialist in producing stainless steel springs and flexures used in safety-critical applications such as satellites, ABS braking systems, biosensors, and fuel injection systems.
-In these applications, flexures need to “flex” millions of times faultlessly, and as photo etching does not alter the fatigue strength or flatness of stainless steel it is often viewed as the optimum process.
+Precision Micro is a specialist in producing stainless steel springs and flexures used in safety-critical applications such as satellites, ABS braking systems, biosensors and fuel injection systems.
+In these applications, flexures need to “flex” millions of times faultlessly and as photo etching does not alter the fatigue strength or flatness of stainless steel it is often viewed as the optimum process.

-Photo etching is also used extensively in the manufacture of custom steel meshes, filters, and sieves as unlike conventional sheet metalworking, the process offers unlimited complexity — you only pay for the first hole.
+Photo etching is also used extensively in the manufacture of custom steel meshes, filters and sieves as unlike conventional sheet metalworking the process offers unlimited complexity — you only pay for the first hole.
 Also, as photo etching does not alter the mechanical surface finish of stainless steel, it has been adopted by automotive interior trim designers for the manufacture of complex and highly detailed premium automotive speaker grilles.

-In the medical sector, surgical grade steels with high degrees of hardness are etched to produce a range of surgical instrument — Precision Micro producing thousands of sagittal and oscillating bone saws each month.
+In the medical sector, surgical-grade steels with high degrees of hardness are etched to produce a range of surgical instruments — Precision Micro producing thousands of sagittal and oscillating bone saws each month.

-Nickel and Nickel Alloys
+Nickel and nickel alloys

-Precision Micro etches a variety of nickel components for the medical industry, including electrical hearing aid contacts and components for use in active implant battery capacitors.
+Precision Micro etches a variety of nickel components for the medical industry, including electronics hearing aid contacts and components for use in active implant battery capacitors.

-Nickel silver is the most cost-effective material choice for electronics shielding as it can be soldered, will not oxidise, and requires no additional plating.
+Nickel silver is the most cost-effective material choice for electronics shielding as it can be soldered, will not oxidise and requires no additional plating.
 Digital photo-tooling offsets expensive press tools, and bend lines can be incorporated so components can be formed by hand.

 Inconel is a high-temperature nickel-based superalloy which as well as superior heat resistance also exhibits excellent resistance to corrosion, pressure and oxidation.
 It is these properties which make it difficult to machine and indeed photo-etch.
-However, as a “hard-to-machine metal” etching specialist, Precision Micro has developed a propriety process for photo etching Inconel, producing fuel cell plates with complex bi-polar etched channels and flow discs that come into contact with corrosive gases.
+However, as a “hard-to-machine metal” etching specialist, Precision Micro has developed a propriety process for photo etching Inconel, producing fuel cell plates with complex bi-polar etched channels and flow discs that come into contact with corrosive liquid and gases.

-Copper and Copper Alloys
+Copper and copper alloys

 Copper is often specified for electronics applications due to its high thermal and electrical conductivity.
 Its properties (as is the case with other metal types) can be enhanced for specific applications by creating an alloy with another metal.
 For example, adding beryllium increases the physical strength of copper.

-Precision Micro produces thousands of 3D electrical contacts, pins, terminals, EMI gaskets, shielding, lead frames and connectors each month for automotive, electronics, aerospace, and medical applications.
+Precision Micro produces thousands of 3-D electrical contacts, pins, terminals, EMI gaskets, shielding, lead frames and connectors each month for automotive, electronics, aerospace and medical applications.

-Titanium and its Alloys
+Titanium and its alloys

 Precision Micro uses proven specialist etchant chemistries that overcome this problem and is, therefore, one of the only photo etching companies in the world that can offer photo etching of titanium on a production scale.

-Precision Micro specialises in etching biocompatible cranial, dental, and pacemaker battery meshes for the medical devices market.
+Precision Micro specialises in etching biocompatible cranial, dental and pacemaker battery meshes for the medical devices market.
 These complex and sometimes ultra-thin meshes benefit from the fact that photo etching manufactures all openings and countersinks simultaneously, therefore making it more economical than competing laser cutting and machining processes.

 By combining photo etching and diffusion bonding, Precision Micro can also produce complex, captive channels in plate heat exchangers more economically than conventional machining or laser drilling.

-Aluminium and its Alloys
+Aluminium and its alloys

 Aluminium exhibits many of the attributes of titanium — notably its high strength to weight ratio and natural corrosion resistance — but at a lower cost.
 Whereas titanium is stronger and more corrosion resistant than aluminium, it has a relatively low fatigue limit, which makes aluminium well suited to aerospace applications where fatigue limits must be high.